springer-math/Mathematics-of-Epidemics-on-Networks/EoN/tests/readme.md

 For more details on usage, please see [http://nose.readthedocs.io/en/latest/usage.html](http://nose.readthedocs.io/en/latest/usage.html)

+&nbsp;

-## Performance Tests
+## Performance benchmark capturing

-Perf tests are created using the Python perf modules.
-To install:
+Perf benchmark run/analyzer are created using the Python *perf* module.
+To install *perf*:

 	pip install perf

-It features:
+In a nutshell, *perf* features:

 - Simple API to run reliable benchmarks
 - Automatically calibrate a benchmark for a time budget.